-- Star Trek: Deep Space Nine: the titular Deep Space Nine space station above the independent planet of Bajor acts as this espeically as the nearby wormhole provides a Plot Magnet to attract others to a space station.
+- Star Trek: Deep Space Nine: the titular Deep Space Nine space station near the independent planet of Bajor acts as this espeically as the nearby wormhole provides a Plot Magnet to attract others to a space station.

 - Paragon City, Rhode Island in City of Heroes.